velvia/links/data_eng.md

 * [Static Code Analysis for Log Parsing](https://medium.com/palantir/using-static-code-analysis-to-improve-log-parsing-18f0d1843965) - turning unstructured to structured logs
 * [Canopy](https://research.fb.com/wp-content/uploads/2017/10/sosp17-final14.pdf?) - Facebook's End to End Tracing and Analysis System
 * [Apache Skywalking](https://skywalking.apache.org) - APM for distributed systems
+* [BTrDB] - Berkeley Tree DataBase, "a next-gen timeseries database for dense, streaming telemetry", claims more than 10 million inserted values/sec/node

 Scalyr has a bunch of cool blog posts about how they do fast log/event searching:
 * [How Scalyr Works](https://www.scalyr.com/help/how-scalyr-works) talks about log pre-aggregation using a 60 second buffer, and